jht1493/ICM-2020-Code/weeks/04_loops.md

 ## Ex 4.2 for-loops

 We can also repeatedly execute statements using the `for` statement.
-Here the essential expressions that affect the loop are grouped together.
+The essential expressions that affect the loop are grouped together.

 ```
   for (**initialize**; **test**; **change**) {